Certara (NASDAQ:CERT) Issues FY21 Earnings Guidance

-Certara (NASDAQ:CERT) updated its FY21 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $0.20-0.24 for the period, compared to the Thomson Reuters consensus estimate of $0.22.
+Certara (NASDAQ:CERT) issued an update on its FY21 earnings guidance on Thursday morning.
+The company provided EPS guidance of $0.20-0.24 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.22.
 The company issued revenue guidance of $277-285 million, compared to the consensus revenue estimate of $280.35 million.Certara also updated its FY 2021 guidance to 0.200-0.240 EPS.

-Certara (NASDAQ:CERT) last announced its quarterly earnings results on Thursday, May 6th.
-The company reported $0.06 EPS for the quarter, beating the consensus estimate of $0.05 by $0.01.
-The firm had revenue of $66.72 million during the quarter, compared to analyst estimates of $64.94 million.
-The business’s quarterly revenue was up 16.1% compared to the same quarter last year.
-On average, research analysts forecast that Certara will post 0.06 EPS for the current fiscal year.
+Certara (NASDAQ:CERT) last released its quarterly earnings results on Thursday, May 6th.
+The company reported $0.06 EPS for the quarter, beating analysts’ consensus estimates of $0.05 by $0.01.
+The firm had revenue of $66.72 million for the quarter, compared to analysts’ expectations of $64.94 million.
+The business’s quarterly revenue was up 16.1% on a year-over-year basis.
+Research analysts forecast that Certara will post 0.06 earnings per share for the current year.

 In other Certara news, major shareholder Avatar Parent L.P.
-Eqt sold 8,674,151 shares of the stock in a transaction dated Monday, March 29th.
-The stock was sold at an average price of $24.12, for a total value of $209,220,522.12.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Eqt sold 8,674,151 shares of the stock in a transaction that occurred on Monday, March 29th.
+The shares were sold at an average price of $24.12, for a total transaction of $209,220,522.12.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

 About Certara